-Best known for his realistic and humanising paintings of everyday people in politically complex places, Beijing-based painter Liu Xiaodong (刘小东) is concerned with those left behind by modernisation and globalisation.Read More
+Best known for his realistic and humanising paintings of everyday people in politically complex places, Beijing-based painter Liu Xiaodong (刘小东) is considered a representative of China's 'New Generation' of artists, along with his wife, the figurative painter Yu Hong.Read More

-Born in 1963, Liu graduated from The Central Academy of Fine Arts (CAFA) in Beijing with a BFA in 1988 and an MFA in 1995, and is considered a representative of China's 'New Generation' of artists, along with his wife, the figurative painter Yu Hong.
+Born in Jincheng 1963, Liu graduated from The Central Academy of Fine Arts (CAFA) in Beijing with a BFA in 1988 and an MFA in 1995.
 His realistic style is influenced by his training in Socialist Realism at CAFA, a government-prescribed movement that focused on the conditions of the workers and was closely associated with the values of the Chinese Communist Party.
 Rejecting the propagandistic connotations of the genre, Liu retained the disciplined, formalist teachings to explore the idiosyncrasies of contemporary life in China and beyond.

-Liu's approach to contemporary art is something of a nomadic, anthropological one.
+Liu Xiaodong's approach to contemporary art is something of a nomadic, anthropological one.
 Adopting the methodology of the 'plein-air' painters of yesteryear, Liu sets up his easel on location to depict his subjects in their own environments.
 Domestic spaces, restaurants, pool halls, industrial sites and fields make up a few of the settings for his loosely painted portraits.
 Liu has described his modest methodology in four steps: 'Take some scaffolding; cover it in canvas to create a 10-square-metre pavilion.
 Paint inside, and when finished, take it apart.
 This is my studio.'

 Branching out from traditional methods of painting, in 2016, Liu presented Weight of Insomnia at Chronus Art Center in Shanghai: a mechanised installation in which robotic arms rendered images fed from distant security cameras in blue paint in the gallery.
 These cameras were positioned near the Bund in Shanghai, the Apple Store in Beijing's Sanlitun area and a public plaza in the artist's hometown in Liaoning Province.
 Removing his own hand from the work, Liu explored technology's rendering of time.
 As he relayed to Ocula Magazine, he 'wanted to show people the painting process, which is full of surprises.
 It can even be considered a performing art.
 It's very humorous and lively.'

-The project was not Liu's first experimentation with moving image; his practice has always had close ties to film.
-In 2006, renowned Chinese director Jia Zhangke shot the documentary Dong, which followed Liu as he painted male labourers near the Three Gorges Dam in Fengjie, China, and later, young women in Bangkok, Thailand.
+Weight of Insomnia was not the artist's first experimentation with the moving image; his practice has always had close ties to film.
+In 2006, Chinese director Jia Zhangke shot the documentary Dong, which followed Liu as he painted male labourers near the Three Gorges Dam in Fengjie, China, and later, young women in Bangkok, Thailand.
 Lingering on the marginalised people in both locales, Jia's film functioned less as a portrait of the painter and more as a considerate portrayal of his disenfranchised subjects.

-Elliat Albrecht | Ocula | 2018
+Elliat Albrecht | Ocula | 2022